echoix/website/gitpod/docs/configure/projects/environment-variables.md

 > **Beware:** while the variable values are stored encrypted, they are available as plain text inside a workspace.
 Be careful when sharing your live workspace or when using `*/*` as repository pattern.

+## Using secrets with 3rd-party services

+If you use tools like `aws`, `gcloud` or `vault` with Gitpod, you might want to consider using [OpenID Connect (OIDC)](/docs/configure/workspaces/oidc) over environment variables for authentication.
+OIDC makes the whole process of sharing secrets between a workspace and a 3rd-party more secure and scalable.

 ## Project-Specific Environment Variables

 Environment variables which are defined in [project](/docs/configure/projects) settings will be visible in prebuilds, and optionally also in workspaces.
 This is useful for prebuilds to access restricted services.